 Once you’ve found your primary cutting shears, the next step is to round out your collection with a few other essentials.
 Your main shears are the star of the show, but having the right supporting cast of tools will make your work smoother, more efficient, and more versatile.
 A complete toolkit doesn’t have to be expensive, but it should be well-curated with quality items that will support you as you grow your skills.
 Think of these as the foundational pieces you’ll rely on every single day behind the chair.

-Thinning and Texturizing Shears
+Do You Need Thinning and Texturizing Shears?

 Your main cutting shears handle the bulk of the work, but thinning and texturizing shears are your secret weapon for finishing a cut with finesse.
 These specialized shears are essential for removing weight, blending harsh lines, and creating soft, seamless texture.
 If you're just starting out, look for barber combo sets that include both cutting and thinning shears.
 This is often the most cost-effective way to get a complete, matching set from a brand you trust, ensuring you have the right tools for any style your client requests.